fortify-presales/FortifyAzureRMDemo/README.md

 # Fortify scanning of Azure Resource Manager (ARM) templates

-This is an example project for the demonstration of Fortify vulnerability scanning of Azure Resource Manager (ARM) templates.
-It also includes a simple Java application so that both application code and infrastructure code can be security scanned simultaneously.
+This is an example project for the demonstration of Fortify vulnerability scanning of [Azure Resource Manager (ARM)](https://azure.microsoft.com/en-gb/features/resource-manager/) templates.
+It also includes the source code for a simple Java application so that both application code and infrastructure code can be scanned simultaneously.

 To use this demo in full you will need the following software installed: